-For property sellers in Smithdown Road and Wavertree it might be worth holding fire before you decide to sell or considering letting the property as student accommodation.
+For property sellers in Smithdown Road and Wavertree, it might be worth holding fire before you decide to sell or consider letting the property as student accommodation.
 This major investment into the University could encourage an influx of students and therefore student lets.
-Since Smithdown Road and Wavertree are student hot spots student homes in this area will become increasingly desirable.
+Since Smithdown Road and Wavertree are student hot spots, student homes in this area will become increasingly desirable.

 Liverpool property stats

 - According to, the average price for a home in Liverpool was £173,155 over the last 12 months

 - Firstmortgage report that the most expensive area in Liverpool is Formby, Little Altcar and Great Altcar; the L37 postcode.
 It could be due to the desirable location—just 30 minutes from the city centre by car and close to the coast too.